Let’s explore what it means to write confidently.

 I’m sure the customer can feel it.

-Be sure and at the same time be open”
+Be sure and at the same time be open”JEAN CLAUDE ELLENA, Hermes perfumer

-I watched a BBC perfume documentary while researching for my next book, and it illustrated how perfume making is an art.
+I watched a BBC perfume documentary while researching my next book, and it illustrated how perfume making is an art.
 I loved the fascinating segment with the perfumer Jean Claude Ellena giving advice about the creative process to students.

 Ellena makes a bold declaration that you must doubt yourself.
-It is a necessary part of the process, as long as you continue to have faith in what you create, in yourself and in your art.
+It is a necessary part of the process, as long as you continue to have faith in what you create, in yourself, and in your art.

 In my case, writing a story is only the first step; polishing (or revision) takes more time and really challenges me.
-Sometimes I will reject what I’ve been working on because of one key element, such as tone, pacing or lack of tension in a scene.
+Sometimes I will reject what I’ve been working on because of one key element, such as tone, pacing, or lack of tension in a scene.
 Mostly, I go by nebulous feelings.
-The story doesn’t feel right – something is wrong with it – and I can’t always express or understand what that is until I dig deeper into the characters motivations.
+The story doesn’t feel right – something is wrong with it – and I can’t always express or understand what that is until I dig deeper into the character’s motivations.

 Why is Lillia still with the Baron in Book 2?